BetterMoneyLabs/whitepaper/texts/forum2.md

 We need for a couple of Rust developers for Ergo merged-mined sidechains, then Bitcoin merged-mined sidechains framework, for starters.

+Better Money Labs is proposing first merged-mined sidechain Braid https://github.com/BetterMoneyLabs/braid/blob/master/whitepaper/whitepaper.pdf , intended for trusted stablecoin and RWAs, and looking for possibilities to sponsor merged-mined Ergo sidechains.

 * Git Circles, framework for community currencies for developing communities

 Call for contributors has been started for Git Circles!
 Git Circles is a framework for making community currencies for developing communities, based on measurable contributions to git repositories.
 More info can be found at https://github.com/GitCircles/GitCircles-Roadmap/ .

-GitCircles would allow for hundreds of thousands of open-source developers along with
+GitCircles would allow for hundreds of thousands of open-source developers along with sponsors and enthusiasts.

 There is need for 1-2 Rust developers to work on git oracle and other offchain code towards the roadmap.